The Mount Bromo sunrise and volcano tour in Indonesia is easily one of the most amazing travel experiences you can have anywhere in the world.

 How To Visit Mount Bromo

-The easiest way to visit Bromo is to fly to Malang or Surabaya, and then book a day tour from there.
+The easiest way to visit Bromo is to fly to Malang or Surabaya, and then book a day tour or a multi-day trip from there.
+If you’re in Bali, you can also do it in the opposite direction, starting overland from Bali and then ending at Malang or Surabaya.

-Bali has direct flights to Malang (MLG) and Surabaya (SUB) every day, and a one way ticket can be as cheap as 600k Rupiah ($40 USD).
+Bali has direct flights to and from Surabaya (SUB) every day, and a one way ticket can be as cheap as 700k Rupiah ($45 USD).
 You can shop for flights to Malang or Surabaya at Skyscanner.

 Once you arrive in Malang or Surabaya, it’s easy to book a day tour to Bromo or you can arrange everything yourself if you prefer.
 A full day tour is enough time to see all the highlights of the park.

-Here’s a top rated Mount Bromo tour package with Klook starting from Surabaya or Malang.
+Here’s a top rated day tour package for Mount Bromo starting from Surabaya or Malang.

-You can book this as a private tour or join-in tour, and it includes all of the highlights like the Mount Bromo sunrise, jeep ride in the sea of sand, optional horse ride, Mount Bromo crater hike at the volcano, and you can even add the Madakaripura Waterfall as a bonus to the itinerary.
+You can book this with Klook as a private tour or shared tour, and it includes all of the highlights like the Mount Bromo sunrise, jeep ride in the sea of sand, optional horse ride, crater hike at the volcano, and you can also add the Madakaripura waterfall as a bonus to the itinerary.

 Where To Stay